-The delivery of RSHE is monitored by Miss A McCormack by undertaking learning walks, staff and pupil consultations, planning and work scrutiny and questionnaires.
+The delivery of RSHE is monitored by Joanne Harrison (PSHE/RSHE subject leader) by undertaking learning walks, staff and pupil consultations, planning and work scrutinies and questionnaires.
+Pupils'

-Pupils' development in RSHE is monitored by class teachers as part of our internal informal assessment systems.
+development in RSE is monitored by class teachers as part of our internal informal assessment systems.
 This policy will be agreed annually by the governors and reviewed every three years.